oops-creator/StyleImage/README.md

 # StyleImage

-Capture image using camera and add styles to it using OpenCV
+Capture image using camera and add styles to it using OpenCV(Currently only Cartoonize style).